jfg956/mysql-server/jfg_brain_dump.md

 <!-- 6789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 -->

-Update: above was a wrong analysis, I missed the fact the there was another important line in the logs after the use: `# administrator command: ...`.
+Update: above was a wrong analysis, I missed that there was another important line in the logs after the use: `# administrator command: ...`.
 Below are complete slow query log file examples.